 4. Artificial intelligence (AI)

-Many sales tools use artificial intelligence to improve sales results.
+Many sales management software use artificial intelligence to improve sales results.
 These tools analyze data from customer conversations and other interactions to make helpful suggestions and automate tasks.
 One example of an AI sales tool is conversational AI.
 Conversational AI tools such as chat bots, can eliminate work for both your sales and support teams.

 Conversational AI can field common questions from prospects, initiate conversation with leads on your website or app, and offer further information about your products and services.
 This allows you to offer a 24/7, convenient, and instant service without putting additional pressure on your team.